svilupp/svilupp.github.io/scratchpad/genai_mini_tasks_dedupe_part2.md

-@def title = "Duplicate No More: Mastering LLM Judge Scoring for Contact Data Cleanup"
+@def title = "Duplicate No More Pt.
+2: Mastering LLM-as-a-Judge Scoring"
 @def published = "26 January 2024"
 @def drafted = "26 January 2024"
 @def tags = ["julia","generative-AI","genAI","prompting"]

 # TL;DR
-Explore three LLM judge scoring techniques - additive scoring, linguistic calibration scales, and categorical scoring - applied to the art of data deduplication, enhancing accuracy and consistency in identifying duplicates in contact datasets.
+Explore three LLM-as-a-judge scoring techniques - additive scoring, linguistic calibration scales, and categorical scoring - applied to the art of data deduplication, enhancing accuracy and consistency in identifying duplicates in contact datasets.

 \toc

 ## Introduction:
 Welcome back to our journey into the world of data deduplication using Language Model (LLM) judges.
 In our last episode, we navigated the basics; now, we're diving deeper to stabilize and tune our LLM's judgment capabilities.

-## The LLM Judge Challenge:
+## The LLM-as-a-Judge Challenge
 LLMs as judges are increasingly popular, yet their calibration remains a topic of hot debate.
 A recent [Twitter post](https://twitter.com/aparnadhinak/status/1748368364395721128?s=46&t=LqkQn2Q2J-NjCeYA4p2Dbg) highlighted how uncalibrated LLMs can be.
 In our own deduplication experiments, we faced similar challenges prompting us to seek more stable and consistent methods.
-In particular, GPT-3.5 struggled to provide consistent results aligned with our expectations while GPT-4 performed well, but it was still volatile in between runs and scores were clumped around the same numbers (instead of the full range of 0-100).
+In particular, GPT-3.5 struggled to provide consistent results aligned with our expectations while GPT-4 performed well, but it was still volatile across subsequent runs and scores were clumped around the same numbers (instead of the full range of 0-100).

-## Setting the Stage:
+## Setting the Stage
 Let's revisit the FEBRL 1 dataset.
 We'll continue using this as our testing ground with the same setup as in our previous episode.

 ```julia